MDes Transcultural Design / India Studio

 How much does it cost ?
 Once you have filled out your personal data, you will be required to pay a non-refundable inscription fee of 50€ to cover the administrative costs of your admission process.
 This payment is only possible by credit card or Paypal and is fully secured.

 The selection process is organized as follow:

 1. online application and payment of the application fees (€50),

 2. sending all the required documents for application,

 3. application file review,

-4. if your application is accepted and if necessary, a face-to-face or skype interview will be organized.
+4. if your application is accepted and if necessary, a face-to-face or video-conference interview will be organized.

 Scholarships: We recommend you contact the French embassy in your country, your local CampusFrance agency.

 > Obtain a visa for India